What does your average workday at IVU entail?

 The working environment.
 My colleagues are really friendly and helpful.
 This struck me as soon as I started out at IVU.
 Questions and discussions were and still are very much welcomed.
-If I had to describe IVU in two words, they would be “friendly” and “professional” – my colleagues are extremely knowledgeable.
-In addition, I really enjoy public transport.
+If I had to describe IVU in two words, they would be ‘friendly’ and ‘professional’ – my colleagues are extremely knowledgeable.
+I also really enjoy public transport.
 I find my job exciting because it is very diverse and I produce something useful and good.

 What do you think applicants should bring to the table?